OpenDMA/opendma-spec/OpenDMA-Spec.md

 1)  The class hierarchy root (§8.1) is a valid class object.
 2)  All class objects containing a reference to a valid class object in their “Parent” property are again valid class objects.

 This forms a tree like structure called the *OpenDMA class hierarchy*.
+The “Aspect” property of every valid clas object has to contain the value “false”.

 ##### §8.4 Valid aspect objects

-A *valid aspect object* is a class info object (§7) that is not a valid class object (§8.3) and whose “IsInstantiable” property contains the value “false”.
+A *valid aspect object* is a class info object (§7) that is not a valid class object (§8.3), whose “Aspect” property contains the value “true” and whose “Instantiable” property contains the value “false”.
 This prevents multi inheritance.

 <u>Info:</u> Compared to the Java programming language, the valid class objects can be seen as the classes in Java and the valid aspect objects can be seen as the interfaces in Java.